-For shares of restricted stock that became vested during fiscal year 2011, the amounts reflected are calculated by multiplying the number of shares that became vested by the closing market price of our common stock on the New York Stock Exchange on the applicable vesting date.
-For equity awards granted by CA, CA II and CA III, the amounts reflected are the amounts of distributions received by the named executive officers upon the vesting event.

-- (6) Represents phantom service points under the Phantom Unit Plan I. - (7) Represents phantom performance points under the Phantom Unit Plan I. - (8) Represents phantom service points under the Phantom Unit Plan II. - (9) Represents phantom performance points under the Phantom Unit Plan II. - (10) Represents value units in CA. - (11) Represents value units in CA II. - (12) Represents operating units in CA that have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (13) Represents operating units in CA II that have been transferred to trusts for the benefit of members of Mr. Lipinski's family.
+- (1) For shares of restricted stock that became vested during fiscal year 2011, the amounts reflected are calculated by multiplying the number of shares that became vested by the closing market price of our common stock on the NYSE on the applicable vesting date.
+For equity awards granted by CA, CA II and CA III, the amounts reflected are the amounts of distributions received by the named executive officers upon the vesting event. - (2) Represents shares of unvested restricted stock held by the named executive officers that became vested during fiscal year 2011. - (3) Represents value units in CA that have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (4) Represents value units in CA II that have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (5) Represents profits interests (referred to as override units) in CA III. - (6) Represents phantom service points under the Phantom Unit Plan I. - (7) Represents phantom performance points under the Phantom Unit Plan I. - (8) Represents phantom service points under the Phantom Unit Plan II. - (9) Represents phantom performance points under the Phantom Unit Plan II. - (10) Represents value units in CA. - (11) Represents value units in CA II. - (12) Represents operating units in CA that have been transferred to trusts for the benefit of members of Mr. Lipinski's family. - (13) Represents operating units in CA II that have been transferred to trusts for the benefit of members of Mr. Lipinski's family.